Summit Road (Open year-round, weather permitting)

-Visitors have the option to access the summit using our Summit Shuttle.
+Visitors have the option to access the summit using our Summit Shuttle when staffing allows.

-NOTE: Hiking or bicycling on the Summit Road is only allowed during daylight hours when closed to vehicular traffic.
-(Before 8 a.m. and after 5:30 in winter; after 7:30 in summer)
+Hiking or bicycling on the Summit Road is only allowed during daylight hours when closed to vehicular traffic.

 In addition, climbing on rock faces is prohibited.